Sujith-richard/Superstore-Sales-Profitability-Dashboard/README.md

 * Improving visibility into business performance

 Turning raw data into meaningful insights is one of the most rewarding aspects of data analytics, and this project reflects my growing expertise in Business Intelligence and Data Visualization.

+---

+## 👨‍💻 Author

+**Sujith Richard**

+Electronics and Communication Engineer | Data Analytics Enthusiast | Power BI Developer

+---

+## ⭐ Support

+If you found this project useful, please consider giving it a star on GitHub.

+---

+## 📄 License

+This project is intended for educational and portfolio purposes.